Shine Lawyers Main Logo

 In a unanimous decision, five judges of the High Court of Australia found that the class action waiver clause contained within the US terms and conditions was void pursuant to the Australian Consumer Law because it is unfair.
 The High Court also held that the Primary Judge, Justice Stewart, was correct in exercising his discretion not to stay the claims of US passengers, as there are strong reasons for not enforcing the exclusive jurisdiction clause.

-Can I join the Ruby Princess Coronavirus Class Action?
+Who is a group member in the Ruby Princess Coronavirus Class Action?

 How to register for the Ruby Princess Coronavirus Class Action